-In Search of Wellbeing, travelling has always been a major part of human lives.
+In Search of Wellbeing, traveling has always been a major part of human lives.
 We can see that, most of the people forming a nation have been settlers, and before being a settler, the person is always a traveler.
-Earlier, people used to travel in search of resources, then came a time when people started travelling in search of good places to settle down.
-When people started to feel that they were settled enough, they started to travel for exploration as this feeling of excitement while visiting new places and seeing, experiencing and knowing different cultures was hardwired into them after generations and generations of travelling.
-This travelling and exploration gave the people a break from the monotonous regimen of their lives.
-This desire to see new places and meet new people slowly evolved into necessity and thus the ‘Tourists’ were born.
-Many among these started visiting the same old places as it connected to their soul, which brought them, a sense of peace, calmness and belonging.
+Earlier, people used to travel in search of resources, then came a time when people started traveling in search of good places to settle down.
+When people started to feel that they were settled enough, they started to travel for exploration as this feeling of excitement while visiting new places and seeing, experiencing, and knowing different cultures was hardwired into them after generations and generations of traveling.
+This traveling and exploration gave people a break from the monotonous regimen of their lives.
+This desire to see new places and meet new people slowly evolved into a necessity and thus the ‘Tourists’ were born.
+Many of these started visiting the same old places as it connected to their soul, which brought them, a sense of peace, calmness, and belonging.

-As time moved forward, so did the reasons for travelling, and soon enough we started hearing the term ‘medical tourism’.
+As time moved forward, so did the reasons for traveling, and soon enough we started hearing the term ‘medical tourism’.
 The meaning of the term is exactly what it indicates.
-It is, travelling to other places to receive medical treatments, whether it being due to the lack of medical resources or because one has to give tooth and nail for the medical facilities in one’s own country.
-Lately there has been one more reason for medical tourism, the re-emergence of an ancient system of medicinal science which has been continuously helping the ones who know about it since thousands of years, but was unknown to the western civilization and to some extent forgotten by the east as well known as Ayurveda.
+It is, traveling to other places to receive medical treatments, whether it is due to the lack of medical resources or because one has to give tooth and nail for the medical facilities in one’s own country.
+Lately, there has been one more reason for medical tourism, the re-emergence of an ancient system of medicinal science which has been continuously helping the ones who know about it for thousands of years, but was unknown to the Western civilization and to some extent forgotten by the east as well known as Ayurveda.

-Now, for the uninitiated, comes in the question – what is Ayurveda?
+Now, for the uninitiated, comes the question – what is Ayurveda?

 The term Ayurveda is made up of two words ‘Ayu’ which stands for ‘Life’ and ‘Veda’ which means ‘Science’.
 When put together the term translates to ‘The Sciece of Life’.
 It can also be regarded as a wholesome approach towards life, which means, Ayurveda does not only teach you ab diseases and their treatments, it teaches you how to live life in order to lead it in a healthy manner.